DOI10.47051/XPYM6795

 Spanish common name: Tierrera grande, culebra tierrera mayor.

 Recognition: ♂♂ 53.3 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=51.2 cm. ♀♀ 98.6 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=85.2 cm..1,2 Atractus major can be recognized by its large size, small eyes, and dorsal pattern consisting of 21–52 pale-edged dark blotches or bands on a pale brown background color (Fig. 1).14 Most individuals have a short dark stripe on the neck.4,5 In Ecuadorian Amazonia, the most similar species are A. pachacamac and A. arangoi, both of which lack a dark mid-dorsal stripe on the neck.4 Atractus atlas occurs above the known distribution of A. major and also lacks a dark mid-dorsal stripe on the neck.6
+Snout–vent length=85.2 cm..1,2 Atractus major can be recognized by its large size, small eyes, and dorsal pattern consisting of 21–52 pale-edged dark blotches or bands on a pale brown background color (Fig. 1).14 Most individuals have a short dark stripe on the neck.4,5 In Ecuadorian Amazonia, the most similar species are A. pachacamac and A. arangoi, both of which lack a dark mid-dorsal stripe on the neck.4 Atractus atlas occurs at higher elevation than A. major and also lacks a dark mid-dorsal stripe on the neck.6

 Figure showing variation among individuals of Atractus major